Sodium: Diet

+This mean that 3812.91 mg of sodium chloride contain 1500 mg of elemental sodium.

 High sodium consumption

 High sodium consumption is unhealthy, and can lead to alteration in the mechanical performance of the heart.
 High sodium consumption is also associated with chronic kidney disease, high blood pressure, cardiovascular diseases, and stroke.

 High blood pressure

 There is a strong correlation between higher sodium intake and higher blood pressure.
 Studies have found that lowering sodium intake by 2 g per day tends to lower systolic blood pressure by about two to four mm Hg.
-It has been estimated that such a decrease in sodium intake would lead to between 9 and 17% fewer cases of hypertension.
+It has been estimated that such a decrease in sodium intake would lead to 9–17% fewer cases of hypertension.

 Hypertension causes 7.6 million premature deaths worldwide each year.
-(Note that salt contains about 39.3% sodiumthe rest being chlorine and trace chemicals; thus, 2.3 g sodium is about 5.9 g, or 5.3 ml, of saltabout one US teaspoon.)
+Since edible salt contains about 39.3% sodium—the rest being chlorine and trace chemicals; thus, 2.3 g sodium is about 5.9 g, or 5.3 ml, of salt—about one US teaspoon.

-One study found that people with or without hypertension who excreted less than 3 grams of sodium per day in their urine (and therefore were taking in less than 3 g/d) had a higher risk of death, stroke, or heart attack than those excreting 4 to 5 grams per day.
+One scientific review found that people with or without hypertension who excreted less than 3 grams of sodium per day in their urine (and therefore were taking in less than 3 g/d) had a higher risk of death, stroke, or heart attack than those excreting 4 to 5 grams per day.
 Levels of 7 g per day or more in people with hypertension were associated with higher mortality and cardiovascular events, but this was not found to be true for people without hypertension.
 The US FDA states that adults with hypertension and prehypertension should reduce daily sodium intake to 1.5 g.